-Other than -ya IRR, the antecedent verb may bear other inflectional morphology, including the imperfective suffix -'je IPFV, the associated motion suffixes -'ngi VEN and -'nga AND (14a), or the negative suffix -mbi NEG (14b).
+Other than -ya irr, the antecedent verb may bear other inflectional morphology, including the imperfective suffix -'je ipfv, the associated motion suffixes -'ngi ven and -'nga and (14a), or the negative suffix -mbi neg (14b).
 The contributions made by these morphemes are compositional (not specific to the construction).
-In short, the antecedent can be regularly marked for any of the usual inflectional categories-with the exception of -ya IRR.
+In short, the antecedent can be regularly marked for any of the usual inflectional categories-with the exception of -ya irr.

 - (14) a.
-Tise ja'ñu panza'jenga'tatsû, sûmbiya. tise ja'ñu panza -'je -nga -'ta =tsû sûmbi-ya 3sG now hunt -IPFV -AND -IF.SS =3 stupid-IRR "If s/he went and is hunting now, s/he's a moron." - b.
-Khuvima panzambi'ta, ñukimbitshiya. khuvi=ma panza -mbi -'ta ñukimbitshi-ya tapir=ACC hunt -NEG -IF.SS sad-IRR "If (s/he) doesn't hunt a tapir, (s/he) will be sad."
+Tise ja'ñu panza' jenga' tatsû, sûmbiya.

+tise ja'ñu panza -'je -nga -'ta =tsû sûmbi-ya

+3SG now hunt -IPFV -AND -IF.SS =3 stupid-IRR

+"If he went and is hunting now, he's a moron." - b.
+Khuvima panzambi'ta, ñukimbitshiya. khuvi=ma panza -mbi -'ta ñukimbitshi-yatapir=ACC hunt -NEG -IF.SS sad-IRR

+"If I don't hunt a tapir, I will be sad."